Fleckism/SecurityPlus/My notes/Notes from tests/archived test Lesson 3 you can't redo these!.md

 A packet injection involves sending forged or spoofed network traffic by inserting (or injecting) frames into the network stream.
 Packets are not captured with packet injection.
 # q
+#fleck not really talked about by chapter 3
 Analyze and eliminate the item that is NOT an example of a reconnaissance technique.

 1.  **Initial exploitation**